Category: ME-SPIRATION

 Living in the Flow: Okutama’s Lake Shiromaru and River

-Lake Shiromaru in Okutama is a perfect blend of natural beauty and is easily accessible a from the city of Tokyo.
+Lake Shiromaru in Okutama is a perfect blend of natural beauty and is easily accessible from the city of Tokyo.
 Here, Megumi Goto has been teaching river kayaking for nearly 30 years.
 Locals admire Megumi not only for her kayaking expertise but also for her warm smile.
-Her passion for river kayaking began in her mid-20’s while working…
+Her passion for river kayaking began in her mid-20’s while working as…

 -